Five Foods That Affect Ovulation

 Deep-fried and packaged food are generally pretty unhealthy and almost always high in fat, sugar and/or salt!
 But there is one type of fat that is commonly found in these foods that is most concerning when it comes to fertility and that’s trans fat.

 Trans fats are naturally found in small quantities in dairy, but the trans fat of concern is actually a slightly different structure.
 It is produced commercially by partially hydrogenating vegetable oils, that is, changing their structure to make them solid at room temperature.
 This is done to add crunch and crispiness and to extend shelf life.

 The Nurses Health Study II found that for every 2% increase in trans fats (as opposed to carbs or unsaturated fats) there was a 73% increased risk of ovulatory infertility.

 Avoid: deep-fried food and anything that has hydrogenated or partially hydrogenated vegetable oil in the ingredients.
 Depending on where you live and what the restrictions are on the use of trans fats, they can be pretty tricky to avoid so I’ve created a free guide to help you (you can download it here.)

 2. Fish and Seafood

 On the other hand, some types of fat can be very beneficial for ovulation.
-Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA) are omega-3 fatty acids found in fish and seafood.
+Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA) are omega-3 fatty acids found in fish and seafood (more on DHA and pregnancy here).
 In general, marine omega-3s are anti-inflammatory and known to decrease insulin resistance.